 In 1918 the Countess of Liverpool, wife of the then Governor-General, was made a Dame Grand Cross of the Order of the British Empire (GBE).
 The same honour was conferred in 1926 on Mrs Christina Massey, widow of The Rt Hon W F Massey, Prime Minister of New Zealand 1912-1925.
 It was not until 1951, however, that Mrs Elizabeth Gilmer became the first New Zealand woman to be made a dame (DBE).
 Dame Elizabeth Gilmer was born in 1880 at Kumara, Westland, the daughter of The Rt Hon Richard Seddon, Prime Minister of New Zealand 1893-1906.
 The first Māori woman to be made a dame was the Māori Queen, Te Arikinui Te Atairangikaahu, DBE (1970).
 In 1987 Dame Te Atairangikaahu became the first foundation member of The Order of New Zealand.

-Under the Constitution Act 1986 the New Zealand Head of State is The Queen, who is "Queen of New Zealand".
+Under the Constitution Act 1986 the New Zealand Head of State is The King, who is "King of New Zealand".
 Constitutional conventions have long recognised that the right to institute and grant honours and awards is a Royal Prerogative.
 In other words, the Sovereign is the "fount of all honour".

-With a few exceptions, all honours and awards are conferred by, or in the name of, the Sovereign (The Queen of New Zealand) on the advice of Her Majesty’s New Zealand Ministers.
-Those honours in the exclusive gift of The Queen (i.e. the dynastic honours such as the Order of the Garter, Royal Victorian Order and Order of Merit) are not conferred on ministerial advice and may continue to be granted to New Zealanders under the New Zealand Royal Honours System.
+With a few exceptions, all honours and awards are conferred by, or in the name of, the Sovereign (The King of New Zealand) on the advice of His Majesty’s New Zealand Ministers.
+Those honours in the exclusive gift of The King (i.e. the dynastic honours such as the Order of the Garter, Royal Victorian Order and Order of Merit) are not conferred on ministerial advice and may continue to be granted to New Zealanders under the New Zealand Royal Honours System.

 Three New Zealanders have been made Knights of the Order of the Garter: Marshal of the Royal Air Force Lord Elworthy, in 1977 for services in the United Kingdom, The Rt Hon Sir Keith Holyoake, in 1980 for services as Governor-General and previously as Prime Minister of New Zealand, and Sir Edmund Hillary in 1995 for services to New Zealand and the Commonwealth, and humanitarian work in Nepal.
 Sir Keith Holyoake is the first New Zealander to receive the Garter for services arising out of New Zealand and is the only former Commonwealth Prime Minister (apart from British Prime Ministers) to receive this honour.
 Sir Edmund Hillary's appointment is unique in that it is the first time the Order has been conferred on a person resident outside of the United Kingdom and for services other than Vice-Regal or political services.